 When you’re using certain types of grain: Grains that are highly extensible such as spelt do not need the extra boost from autolysis.
-Gluten is made up of gliadin and glutenin, spelt has more gliadin which makes it stretichier and more prone to spreading.
-A long autolyse could result in bread that cannot hold its shape.
+Gluten is made up of gliadin and glutenin, spelt has more gliadin which makes it more prone to spreading.
+Since autolyse increases extensibility this could result in bread that cannot hold its shape.

 Making enriched bread: Most enriched bread, such as Sourdough Brioche and Sourdough Potato Bread are made with stiff dough with a really low hydration level.
 Incorporating the autolyse method into these recipes could make the dough too stiff and too difficult to combine with remaining ingredients.

 When you’re using freshly-milled flours: Incorporating freshly-milled flour in dough stimulates enzymes and a long autolyse puts this activity in overdrive.
 Incorporating a long autolyse in this instance could result in a stickier, weaker dough that will continue to degrade as the dough ferments.

 The autolyse process imparts various benefits for sourdough bread.
 However, it’s totally optional.
 While, you’ll probably end up with a better result incorporating autolysis in your bread making process it’s not require and if you’re short on time you can totally skip it!